nain-F49FF806/rusty-pets/README.md

 # rusty-pets

 Have you heard of pet containers?

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Sj064D9ZUl8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 These here are recipes for creating your perfect container images for use with toolbx/distrobox.
 What is the special ingredient used to make these powerful images?
 The Chemical X - it's Rust!